To Move A Mountain

 Bingham & Garfield Railway -- Information about the railroad between Bingham Canyon, and the mills and smelter at Garfield.

-Trucks and Shovels at Bingham -- Information about the large haul trucks, and steam and electric shovels used in Kennecott's Bingham Canyon mine.
+Bingham Trucks and Shovels -- Information about the large haul trucks, and steam and electric shovels used in Kennecott's Bingham Canyon mine.